HL7/ANF/README.md

 2. Perform a “mvn clean install” as described in step 4 above to build the PDF document.
 3. Go to the ANF root repository and navigate to *ballot-root/target folder*.
 4. Unzip the “ballot-root-0.13-SNAPSHOT-pdf.zip”
- dNavigate to org.hl7 ->  ballot-root
+5. Navigate to org.hl7 ->  ballot-root
-5. Open the “hl7-anf-ballot-root.pdf” document.
+6. Open the “hl7-anf-ballot-root.pdf” document.